-We’re Empowering New Mexicans to Be the Voice for Kids
+We’re Mobilizing New Mexicans to Be the Voice for Kids

 New Mexico citizens overwhelmingly support investing in our kids, and especially early education.